 Dr, Tony Malone BA(Hons), BSc, MA, Phd, Buddhist Venerable Master.
 Born 1979, London.
-Studied art at KIAD, Now the University College of Art, between 1997 & 2003 graduating in Visual Communications, after he then studied Buddhist Philosophy in Vajrayana Buddhism with monasteries in Nepal & India where he developed his understanding of Tea Blending & Tea Cultures.
+Studied art at KIAD, Now the University College of Art, between 1997 & 2003 graduating in Visual Communications, after he then studied Buddhist Philosophy in Vajrayana and ChaDao Buddhism with monasteries in Nepal & India where he developed his understanding of Tea Blending & Tea Cultures.
 His work has always combined creativity, human rights and worked towards enabling others.

-A professional visual artist for over 25 years his watercolour work, with an emphasis on sea and landscapes, has been exhibited internationally, often overlapping with his passion for human rights leading to exciting and awareness raising of contemporary subjects using art forms to as part training tool and part activism.
+As an artist the last 25 years his watercolour art work, has been exhibited internationally, often overlapping with his passion for human rights leading to exciting and awareness raising of contemporary subjects using art forms to as part training tool and part activism.

-He has exhibited internationally and has a fantastic following for his creative works, which together with visual arts include award winning product designs, bestselling non-fiction titles on design, Colour Theory and Human Rights, and various collections of children's stories based on folklore and mythology and worked with The BBC on a radio adaptation of his folklore works.
+He has wrote 2 bestselling non-fiction titles on design, Colour Theory and Human Rights, and various collections of children's stories based on folklore and mythology and worked with The BBC on a radio adaptation of his folklore works.

 None this work can be achieved without a sense of adventure, and for many years Tony has travelled and worked in many places on expeditions and adventures.
 Recently with the Scouts in Ghana, and in 2010-2011 in the Arctic and Antarctic regions. -Becoming the first British openly LGBT+ person to visit both poles, which was featured heavily in the LGBT press at the time, and documented by the London Metropolitan Archives.